cedricdd/CodinGame/The water jug riddle from Die Hard 3/Readme.md

 - "Empty" water from a container to empty it completely
 - "Pour" water from a container to another.
 No water is spilled with this move.

-Input
+# Input
-Line 1: The amount of water W to be measured (4 in the example) Line 2: The number of containers N to be measured (2 in the example) Following N lines: An integer representing the capacity of the containers (3 and 5 in the example)
+* Line 1: The amount of water W to be measured (4 in the example)
+* Line 2: The number of containers N to be measured (2 in the example)
+* Following N lines: An integer representing the capacity of the containers (3 and 5 in the example)

-Output
+# Output
-Line 1: The minimal number of moves M needed to solve the problem (6 in the example)
+* Line 1: The minimal number of moves M needed to solve the problem (6 in the example)

-Constraints
+# Constraints
-0 < W < 100
+* 0 < W < 100
-1 < N < 5
+* 1 < N < 5
-Each container has a unique capacity Ci and:
+* Each container has a unique capacity Ci
-0 < C0 < C1 ... < CN < 100
+* 0 < C0 < C1 ... < CN < 100